rgwood/ReiTunes/README.md

 ## What?

 The Windows client is a UWP application.
 It can stream or download music from my personal collection, and it has a fast fuzzy-find search.
+There's also a cross-platform web UI client using Blazor Server but it's not quite as full-featured.

 On the server side, a web API acts as a central sync point for library metadata.
 Music files are stored in cloud object storage and accessible over HTTPS.